 Manage your ticket settings

-In this section, you can decide whether ticket rules can automatically assign tickets to yourself.
-You can also set up a signature that is automatically added at the bottom of every ticket you reply to.
+In this section, you can decide whether ticket rules can automatically assign tickets to you.
+You can also set up a signature that's automatically added to the bottom of every ticket reply.